sonic-net/sonic-mgmt/docs/testplan/SmartSwitch-PMON-testplan.md

 ### 1.1 Check SmartSwitch specific ChassisClass APIs

 #### Steps
- * Execute the following CLIs on SmartSwitch
+ * Execute the following APIs on SmartSwitch
  * get_dpu_id(self, name):
-    * Provide DPU0-DPU7
+    * Provide name (Example: DPU0 - Get it from platform.json file)
-    * This API should return 1-8 for DPU0-DPU7
+    * This API should return an integer from 1-8 (check it against platform.json)
  * is_smartswitch(self):
     * This API should return True
  * get_module_dpu_data_port(self, index):
-    * For index: 1 will return the dup0 port association which is "Ethernet224: Ethernet0" where the string left of ":" (Ethernet224) is the NPU port and the string right of ":" (Ethernet0) is the DPU port.
+    * For index: 1 will return the dpu0 port association which is "Ethernet224: Ethernet0" where the string left of ":" (Ethernet224) is the NPU port and the string right of ":" (Ethernet0) is the DPU port.

 #### Verify in